cha2812/--Customer-Insights-Analysis-Using-Sales-Menu-Members-Data/README.md

 Emphasizes the comprehensive nature of your project, covering customer behaviour analysis, sales data, menu items, and the SQL queries used for analysis

 ## Introduction
-The Danny Ma restaurant dataset was provided with three(3) files which represented our tables.
+The Danny Ma restaurant dataset was provided with three(3) files that represented our tables.
 We have sales, menu and members which we created in PostgreSQL and I performed data analysis using SQL.
 The dataset contains information about various customer IDs, order dates, product IDs, prices, product names and the join date details.

 ## Problem Statement
 I wanted to find a way to understand the business of Danny Ma and how the products he offered were been received by customers.
 Figure out the relationship between price, products and customers.